-- Protocol #1: (Tindell et al., 1994) - The rate-monotonic (RM) scheduling algorithm can be adapted to the CAN protocol by assuming non-preemptive dispatching. - Protocol #2: (Zuberi & Shin, 1995) - The earliest-deadline-first (EDF) and deadline-monotonic (DM) scheduling algorithms can also be adapted to the CAN protocol by appropriately partitioning the identifier field.
+- Protocol #1: (Davis et al., 2007) - Any fixed-priority scheduling algorithm can be adapted to the CAN protocol by assuming non-preemptive dispatching. - Protocol #2: (Zuberi & Shin, 1995) - The earliest-deadline-first (EDF) and deadline-monotonic (DM) scheduling algorithms can also be adapted to the CAN protocol by appropriately partitioning the identifier field.